- Sexual Violence Prevention and Support

 If you are being sexually harassed, there are a number of things you can do

-- Tell the person that his or her behavior is making you uncomfortable, if you feel that you can do this.
+- Tell the person that their behavior is making you uncomfortable, if you feel that you can do this.
 There are other ways of addressing the situation if this approach is not right for you

 - Save any written material, including pictures, notes, texts, and email, that are part of the harassment.
 You may be tempted to get rid of it immediately, especially if it is offensive.
 However, your feelings may change over time about whether or not you want to file a complaint, and that physical evidence will be very helpful in holding someone accountable.

 - Know your rights and Macalester’s policies.
-You can contact campus security, a member of the Sexual Assault Support Team, or a member of the Macalester College Harassment Committee (MCHC), confidentially and file a complaint.
-You can call a staff member anonymously to discuss the situation and then decide what to do next.
+You can contact the Title IX Coordinator, Campus Security, a member of the Sexual Assault Support Team, or the Office of Student Affairs to make a report and/or file a complaint.
+You can also contact a confidential resource on campus to discuss the situation and then decide what to do next.
+View a list of confidential resources on campus.

 - By discussing the situation with a staff member, you will learn about the options available to you.
 These options may include: